 It is only over the past two decades that the full extent of the health implications of air pollution—especially particulate matter—have become understood.
 WHO has published guidelines outlining safe air quality levels.
 The guidelines focus on concentrations of fine particulate matter, which can penetrate deep inside the human respiratory system.

 In China, particulate matter concentrations far exceeded WHO recommended levels.
 The WHO Air Quality Guidelines stipulate that a country’s annual mean of fine particulate matter of PM2.5 (particle matter 2.5 microns or less in diameter) should not exceed 10 micrograms per cubic meter, and 20 micrograms per cubic meter for PM10.
 PM2.5 presents the greatest danger to human health, since it can accumulate deep inside the lungs.
-Reported PM2.5 levels are consistently five times higher than the advised WHO limit of 10 micrograms per cubic meter, which can lead to increased likelihood of respiratory issues in sensitive individuals.
-Researchers with the Berkeley Earth Project believe that, over four months of study, around 92 percent of China’s population was exposed to more than 120 hours of unhealthy air.
+China’s annual PM2.5 levels are consistently five times higher than the advised WHO limit of 10 micrograms per cubic meter, which can lead to increased likelihood of respiratory issues in sensitive individuals.
+Researchers with the Berkeley Earth Project found that, over a four-month period in mid-2014, around 92 percent of China’s population was exposed to more than 120 hours of unhealthy air.

 Elements of the Chinese public have expressed frustration with this public health hazard.
 In February 2015, Chinese reporter Chai Jing’s air-pollution documentary, “Under the Dome,” went viral upon its release.
 Depicting comparative interviews with environmental officials, industrial business managers, and health officials in China and Los Angeles, it received up to 200 million hits on Chinese websites, such as Youku and Tencent, before its removal by Internet censors a week later.
-In March, Peking University academics released a critical evaluation of pollution levels and current policy responses, drawing on recent U.S. Embassy data.
+In March 2015, Peking University academics released a critical evaluation of pollution levels and current policy responses, drawing on recent U.S. Embassy data.
 High pollution levels drive demand for air-quality products, including air filters and face masks.
 Companies, such as 3M, have seen a boom in air purification sales on the Chinese market since 2013.
 Recently this demand has pivoted towards high end-air purification units over cheaper alternatives.
 This trend has also fostered a fake goods market.
 In December 2015, 120,000 counterfeit masks were seized by Shanghai authorities in a single raid.
 These masks offered no air purification, prompting public concerns over the authenticity of air-quality products on the market.